dyth/dyth/README.md

 showed that Maximum-Entropy RL has two heteroscedastic Gumbel noise sources.
 Accounting for these noise sources improved the aggregate performance of SAC by 2x at 1M training timesteps.

+In 2023, I graduated with an MSc from Mila, University of Montreal.
 I'm currently looking for opportunities where I can continue my research.

 For more information about me, please see: